-As might be expected, the highest-paid and greatest range of jobs in psychology are available to doctoral graduates.
+As might be expected, the highest paid and greatest range of jobs in psychology is available to doctoral graduates.
 Furthermore, unemployment and underemployment rates for doctoral psychologists are slightly below the average for other scientists and engineers.
 Few drop out of the field.

 The greatest expansion of career opportunities for doctoral psychologists in recent decades has been in the subfields of clinical, counseling, school, health, industrial, and educational psychology.